You might think that when two people are headed for divorce, the chances are, one of them has probably cheated on the other one.

 While infidelity does cause marriages to end, it’s often much more complicated than that.
 When two people are headed for divorce, there are many reasons and combinations of factors that have seen them arrive at this place.

-Around one in three marriages in Australia will end in divorce, with the average length of marriage for those who get divorced about 12 years.
+Around one in three marriages in Australia will end in divorce, with the average length of marriage for those who get divorced being about 12 years.

 Here are some of the major reasons why couples get divorced: